0xSYS/ConMIDI/README.md

 ## How to build

-Install xmake on your environment, configure the project and build it
+Install xmake on your environment and build it

 ````
 xmake